code-matt/Pluralsight_CC/README.md

 ###### Cant get rails going?:
-Follow the instructions mentioned above about what to set your DEV host to in the .env file you need to add.
+Follow the instructions mentioned above about what to set your DEV host to in the .env file that you need to create.
 ```
 cd client
 npm install